 Understanding Data Obligations

 Companies looking to establish trust and credibility often opt to empower customers to make their own data privacy decisions.
 They accomplish this with Customer Identity and Access Management systems, which give customers the autonomy to determine what data they share and what content they see.
-When creating user profiles, CIAM systems allow customers to grant and restrict data access and opt-in or out of specific features and functions.
+CIAM systems allow customers to grant and restrict data access and opt in or out of specific features and functions when creating user profiles.
 By making these decisions for themselves, they play an active role in configuring and protecting their privacy and shaping their user experience.

 When customers entrust you with their data, it is up to you to continue earning that trust every day.
-Knowing how to keep their data safe and implementing the best tools possible to do so is crucial.
+It is crucial to know how to keep their data safe and implement the best tools possible.
 Maintaining trust is a lot easier than regaining it!